umersiddiqi-school/Run-Tracker-App/README.md

 ![Alt text](src/main/resources/home_page.png)

-Once the user has logged in, the main window appears with a sidebar to navigate to the BMI Calculator, Progress Tracker, Health Analysis, and Settings pages.
+Once the user has logged in, the main window appears with a sidebar to navigate to the BMI Calculator, Progress Tracker, Muscle Group Tracker, and Settings pages.

 Additionally, the home page will show the user an overview of previously inputted information from past sessions.